M4NU5/Personal_Website/content/blog/DRAFTS/READY/is-agile-all-that/index.md

 Driven by shareholders asking "How is company X Agile in this modem age?".
 Your corporates shift towards agile but a corporate needs more than a website with 4 tenants and 12 rules...
 Do you see the opportunity?
 It spawned an entire sector... no?
 AGILE EXPERTS, consultants who will transform your company from the ancient lumbering monolith of waterfall to a nimble agile... puma Rawww... for a small fee of course.
 These subject matter experts will train your employees on the tenets of agile, after all, agile is a CULTURE.
 And don't worry shareholders just for you consultants have made an agile framework that can scale.
 SAFe agile if you will.

-Let's throw in those rose-tinted glasses, huff some hope and get into that shareholder mindset of SAFe Agile.
+Let's throw in those rose-tinted glasses, huff some hope and get into that shareholder mindset of **SAFe Agile**.

 ## The GLORIOUS storypoint